 As a general rule, deferred taxes are recognised and reversed in the income statement.
-Deferred taxes from initial consolidation that are recognised directly in equity in the course of deconsolidation as well as deferred taxes recognised directly in equity on initial application of the amended statutory requirements shall also be derecognised in the income statement.
+Deferred taxes from initial consolidation that are recognised directly in equity in the course of deconsolidation as well as deferred taxes recognised directly in equity on initial application of the amended statutory requirements are also derecognised in the income statement.
 In certain exceptional cases in which the transaction underlying the reversal is accounted for directly in equity in both the financial statements and the tax accounts, the deferred taxes are also recognised or reversed directly in equity.

 In accordance with the classification format set out in section 266 of the HGB in conjunction with section 298(1) of the HGB, the aggregate deferred tax assets or liabilities arising shall be presented on the asset or equity and liabilities side of the balance sheet below prepaid expenses or deferred income respectively.
 Deferred tax assets and liabilities may be presented gross.
 In this case, primary deferred taxes in accordance with section 274 of the HGB may be combined with secondary deferred taxes from consolidation adjustments in accordance with section 306 of the HGB.

 The temporary differences and tax loss carryforwards on which the recognised deferred taxes are based shall be disclosed in the notes to the consolidated financial statements, together with the tax rates used to measure deferred taxes.
 The disclosure of the differences or tax loss carryforwards on which deferred taxes are based shall also be made for those deferred taxes that are not recognised due to the exercise of options or that have been set off against taxable temporary differences.
 As a general rule, qualitative disclosures on the nature of the differences or tax loss carryforwards are sufficient to meet the disclosure requirement and identify the future potential benefit.
 By contrast, there is no requirement to explain temporary differences that are subject to the prohibition on recognition in accordance with section 306 sentence 4 of the HGB.
-If deferred tax liabilities are either presented due to the application of section 274(1) sentence 1 in conjunction with section 298(1) of the HGB or are recognised due to the application of section 306 sentence 1 of the HGB, the deferred tax balances at the end of the financial year and the changes in those balances over the course of the financial year shall also be disclosed.
+If deferred tax liabilities are either presented due to the application of section 274(1) sentence 1 in conjunction with section 298(1) of the HGB or are recognised due to the application of section 306 sentence 1 of the HGB, the deferred tax balances at the end of the financial year and the changes in those balances over the course of the financial year are also disclosed.

-The examples used in the Appendix are not intended to be exhaustive, but merely serve to illustrate the accounting issues involved.
+The examples presented in the Basis for Conclusions are not intended to be exhaustive, but merely serve to illustrate the accounting issues involved.